 Waivers.
 This standard is nonmandatory.
 No waivers are required.
-FIPS 61-1, Channel Level Power Control Interface, is revised as follows:

-Applicability.
-This standard addresses the power control interface in connecting computer peripheral equipment to ADP systems.
-It is recommended for use, hen FIPS 60-2 is used, when it is determined that interchange of equipment between different systems is likely.
+FIPS 61-1, Channel Level Power addresses the power control interface in connecting computer peripheral equipment to ADP systems.
+It is recommended for use then FIPS 60-2 is used, when it is determined that interchange of equipment between different systems is likely.